 Jason McDonald Consulting Announces New Online Class in Digital Marketing (SEO, Social Media, and Online Ads)

-Learn SEO, social media, content, and Google Ads, plus AI for marketers.
-Enroll now for Summer 2025!
+New Stanford course covering SEO, social media, content, advertising, & AI.
+Perfect for modern marketers.

-When someone doesn't know how to move forward with selling their classic Porsche, such as a 1986 Porsche 911, they might experience a mental block keeping them in limbo.”SAN FRANCISCO, CA, UNITED STATES, June 20, 2025 /EINPresswire.com/ -- The Jason McDonald Consulting Agency, a top-rated consultancy specializing in search engine optimization, social media marketing, and Google Ads at https://www.jasonmcdonald.org/, is proud to announce a new course from Dr. Jason McDonald, titled “Digital Marketing: Social Media, SEO, Content, and Advertising,” now open for enrollment through Stanford Continuing Studies.
+This new course is designed for the modern marketer—whether you’re just entering the field or looking to sharpen your skills across multiple platforms.”SAN FRANCISCO, CA, UNITED STATES, June 25, 2025 /EINPresswire.com/ -- The Jason McDonald Consulting Agency, a top-rated consultancy specializing in search engine optimization, social media marketing, and Google Ads at https://www.jasonmcdonald.org/, is proud to announce a new course from Dr. Jason McDonald, titled “Digital Marketing: Social Media, SEO, Content, and Advertising,” now open for enrollment through Stanford Continuing Studies.
 The ten-week course will be taught online during Summer 2025, providing a deep dive into today’s most critical digital marketing channels.

 “This new course is designed for the modern marketer—whether you’re just entering the field or looking to sharpen your skills across multiple platforms,” explained Dr. McDonald, Director of the Jason McDonald Consulting Agency based in San Francisco.
 “With practical lessons in everything from SEO to AI tools, I’m thrilled to offer this comprehensive course through Stanford Continuing Studies.”